base/base-search/README.md

 ## About

+### Related projects

+* [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
+Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
+Assemble makes you fast at creating web projects.
+Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
+* [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+* [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
+* [sarge](https://www.npmjs.com/package/sarge): Register and use custom search indexers to create, update and use search indices. | [homepage](https://github.com/doowb/sarge "Register and use custom search indexers to create, update and use search indices.")
+* [search-indexer-algolia](https://www.npmjs.com/package/search-indexer-algolia): base-search indexer to enable collecting and adding records to an algolia search index | [homepage](https://github.com/doowb/search-indexer-algolia "base-search indexer to enable collecting and adding records to an algolia search index")
+* [update](https://www.npmjs.com/package/update): Be scalable!
+Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
+Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
+* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).